klaviyo/klaviyo-swift-sdk/README.md

 }
 ```

 Note that the deep link handler will be called back on the main thread.
-If you want to handle URI schemes in addition to universal links you implement them as described in [Option1: URI Schemes](#option-1-uri-schemes).
+If you want to handle URL schemes in addition to universal links you implement them as described in [Option1: URL Schemes](#option-1-URL-schemes).

 ## Additional Details